Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Roots and Shift Vectors

-The procedure actually applies generally to all representations of all simple Lie groups; however, general representations are spanned by {\em\/weight\/} vectors, while the adjoint representation is spanned by roots.
-By plotting the weights (roots) below those from which they are obtained by subtracting positive roots and connecting them by arrows, we obtain a ``spindle shaped'' graph called the weight (root) diagram of the representation.
-In the root diagram, the middle row of the root diagram is populated by eight copies of $\texttt{\{0,0,0,0,0,0,0,0\}}$, representing the eight Cartan generators.
-The row immediately above the middle is populated by the 8 positive simple root vectors, and the $120=(248-8)/2$ roots above the middle row are the positive root vectors of $E_8$.
+By plotting the weights (roots) below those from which they are obtained by subtracting positive simple roots and connecting them by arrows (for illustration, see\eq{e:B2} below), we obtain a ``spindle shaped'' graph called the weight (root) diagram of the (adjoint) representation.
+In the root diagram of the adjoint representation of a group $G$ of rank $r$, the middle row of the root diagram is populated by $r$ copies of $\texttt{\{0,\ldots,0\}}$, representing the $r$ Cartan generators.
+The row immediately above the middle is populated by the $r$ positive simple root vectors; the roots above the middle row are the positive root vectors of $G$, while the roots below the middle row are the negative root vectors and are the sign-reversed copies of the positive root vectors.
+For every Lie group and its algebra, it therefore suffices to map out the subsystem of positive roots.

+\paragraph{\boldmath$E_8$:} The following \textsl{Mathematica} code computes the 120 positive root vectors of $E_8$ following the conventions of Ref.\cite{rWyb,rSsky}.
+The code is adapted to any other convention by changing the basis for both the Cartan matrix and the highest root, \ie, the \textsl{Mathematica} variables \texttt{a} and \texttt{g[0]}, respectively; for those displayed in Figure~\ref{f:3As}, a simple permutation of columns and rows will suffice.
+Also, we use ``external/global'' variable arrays so that the intermediate computations are all accessible, \eg, for troubleshooting and for tracing the functioning of the code; it is then necessary to start with clearing the required symbols, listed explicitly for each code.
+The Reader may also find the global command \texttt{ClearAll["Global`*"]} useful, which clears all user-defined variables from previous computations.